MapTrip-Navigation/MTI-Tutorial/lesson3_navigateWithCoordinates/README.md

 ## Overview
 This lesson is one more module of the Tutorial project.
-If you didn't before you should clone the complete Tutorial project now.
+If you have not already done so before, you should clone the complete Tutorial project now.

 The individual learning steps are described in the PDF which is stored under folder 'content'.